4WD MODIFICATIONS - SUSPENSION & BRAKES

 The only maintenance they needed was a set of new bushes!

-The up-front cost of a set of Bilsteins may be more than for some other brands, but the payoff for us is obvious.
+The up-front cost of a set of Bilsteins may be more than for some other brands, but the payoff for us was obvious.